Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 Source: S.W.5.3

-The rule proposes to run linters before commit or test run; even better, the linter should be run for every key that the tester presses to avoid subsequent modifications.
+Run linters before commit or test run.

+Even better, the linter should be run for every key that the tester presses to avoid subsequent modifications.

 ## Recommendation R.W.8.5

 Source: S.W.5.4, S.W.20, S.W.23, S.W.9

 Test cases that rely upon global variables are fragile.
 Indeed, these can be changed unexpectedly due to their wide scope.

 The issue is even worse in JavaScript, where their scope may be the whole project.

+See also: R.W.8.2

+## Recommendation R.W.8.6

 Mutual-dependent test cases w.r.t. the input data are highly fragile because sensible to a range of different modifications that may appear unrelated.
 Defining a data setup per test case make them independent and less fragile to input data modifications.

+## Recommendation R.W.8.7

 One step further, test cases must not access the same data from the test DB; restore the DB state after each test.

+## Recommendation R.W.8.8

 Even more, creating a new web driver instance per each test case ensures test isolation and easiers parallelization.

-See also: R.W.8.2

-## Recommendation R.W.8.6
+## Recommendation R.W.8.9

 Source: S.W.5.4